uSerratos/userratos.github.io/content/authors/admin/_index.md

 ---

-PhD-educated Data Scientist with 5+ years of research experience applying machine learning, statistical analysis, and Python to extract insights from complex datasets, primarily high-dimensional human motion data.
-Proven expertise in the end-to-end data science lifecycle: from data acquisition (motion capture, VR) and curation to feature engineering, dimensionality reduction, unsupervised (clustering) and supervised (classification) model development, and evaluation using Python (Scikit-learn, Pandas, NumPy).
-Seeking to leverage advanced analytical and ML skills to solve challenging business problems and drive data-informed decisions in a Data Science, ML, or Analytics role.
+PhD-educated Data Scientist specializing in applying advanced machine learning and statistical analysis to complex time-series and physiological data.
+Possesses over five years of hands-on experience building robust data pipelines in Python (Pandas, NumPy, Scikit-learn, PyTorch) and SQL.
+Expert in the full data science workflow, including data curation, advanced feature engineering, dimensionality reduction (PCA, UMAP), and developing hybrid models.
+A key project involved using unsupervised clustering (HDBSCAN) to discover novel features ("syllables of movement") from raw data, which then powered a highly accurate Random Forest classifier to predict complex human behaviours.
 {style="text-align: justify;"}